usbarmory/usbarmory/hardware/mark-two/README.md

 source hardware design, implementing a flash drive sized computer.

-This repository is aimed towards developers, if you wish to purchase a USB armory board please see the [USB armory project page](https://www.f-secure.com/en/consulting/foundry/usb-armory).
+This repository is aimed towards developers, if you wish to purchase a USB armory board please see the [ordering information](https://github.com/f-secure-foundry/usbarmory/wiki/Ordering-information).

 Revision information
 ====================

-This directory contains the hardware design for the USB armory board, second revision (Mark II).
+This directory contains the hardware design for the USB armory Mk II rev. β.

 Current schematics and layout files have been designed in KiCad 5.1.4.